Art-Sells/Arells/Build-Notes.md

 - - - Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…
 - - - - Bull: Show modal explanation
 - - - - Sloth: Show modal explanation
-- Connect Ethereum to begin <-words (with (Metamask)/(Base)) <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
+- (random {rotated} asset price dollar amount), with Arells it would be worth (vapa dollar amount) (Connect Ethereum) (with (Metamask)/(Base)) <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
 - - Modal: Connecting Wallet (until wallet address have been fetched, otherwise connection cancelled)
 - - Modal for Alert (from Vavity tester): Error connecting metamask: Request of type 'wallet_requestPermissions' already pending for origin http://localhost:3000.
 Please wait.
 - - Modal: Connection Canceled (ok [reloads page]) <- get alert from VavityTester ... it should also pop up if this shows:
 - - Modal (for new wallet connection): Wallet Connection Successful, Connect Ethereum to Begin .5% fee per new assets.
 (Yes) <- opens asset connection (no) <- closes modal (get from vavitytester)
+- connected wallet: your ETH amount: before connection: asset price dollar amount, after connection: vapa dollar amount (Connect Ethereum) (with (Metamask)/(Base)) <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
 - - Modal (for already connected wallet connected): Connect Ethereum to Begin .5% fee per new assets.
 (Yes) <- opens asset connection (no) <- closes modal (get from vavitytester)
 - - Modal: Connecting (Loader) Ethereum, please wait... (do not reload page) <- get from vavity tester
 - - Modal: Connection Canceled (ok [reloads page]) <- get aleart from VavityTester